schuchert/schuchert.github.io/_posts/2022-03-10-GrowingMushroomsAtHomePart1.md

 * (Optional) Bamboo from your back-yard

 ### Time
-About 8 hours
+About 8 hours, mostly waiting
 * 15 minutes mixing
 * 3 hours pasteurization
 * 4 hours to cool

-## Mix medium into substrate
+## Mix Medium Into Substrate

 Back to the dry air box where you will mix the mycelium-covered grain into the bulk substrate.
 This is another place where things can go wrong, but you'll be using some familiar equipment.